oowee-sudo/TORG/Networking Funds.md

 	window size: data  number of bytes that can be sent without waiting for acknowledgment (buffer size in receiver) connexion : 3way handshake
 	deconnexion : 2 way handshake
+	segmentation
 tftp: udp / ftp: tcp
+DHCP allocation : (UDP)
+	automatic
+	dynamic (time limited)
+	manually
+	in its data we ll find the mac address router does not pass any destination addr 255.255.255.255 only if its data contains dhcp (agent dhcp in router allows that )